openshift/managed-cluster-config/README.md

 ## How to use this repo

-To add a new SelectorSyncSet, add your yaml manifest to the `deploy` dir, then run the `make` command.
+To add a new SelectorSyncSet, add your yaml manifest to the `pkg/sync/data` directory to the coresponding API folders Then run the `make` command.

+It will generate list of objects into `_data` directory.
+Generator relies on `pkg/config` structure and `pkg/sync/translate.go` for translation.

+In addition some defaulting logic is located in `pkg/sync/default.go` and `convertToSyncSet` function.
+Some of this logic should go away when converted to operator pattern.

 # Building

 ## Dependencies

-- oyaml: `pip install oyaml`
+Project is using `go modules` and `go 1.12` for dependency management.s

 # Selector Sync Sets included in this repo